moritz-wagner/COVID19-contacttracing/README.md

 -Higher R0 for HH contacts?
 [Outside Hubei 70-80% of infections were within HH clusters](https://panopto.lshtm.ac.uk/Panopto/Pages/Viewer.aspx?id=83ba0783-b1ce-4053-aaa5-ab6600da76d8), although might be a by-product of social distancing? -> weighting might take care of this, as daily contacts are most likely to be HH contacts?

+-

 ## Assumptions
 * The types of contacts of a single day are representative of any other day and repeated
 * The average frequency of a contact for a given period determines the weighting of infection, i.e. more frequent contacts are more likely to become infected
+* Contacts over a two week period determine who gets traced and can get infected.
+Even if contacts become infected in a shorter period.
+Weighting of more frequent contacts, however, will take care of some potential infection biases.
+Likely to overestimte
 * Quarantine scenario assumes no delay to isolation, i.e. the time to find contacts is not considered